microsoft/AVDAccelerator/README.md

 ## Overview

-Azure Virtual Desktop (AVD) Accelerator is an Azure Marketplace offering to deploy AVD to your subscription with a consolidated User Interface (UI) for various deployment scenarios.
+Azure Virtual Desktop (AVD) Accelerator is an Azure Marketplace offering that allows you to use your existing subscription to deploy a customized AVD environment.
+An easy-to-follow setup wizard will guide you through the process to deploy AVD according to your needs.

 ## Features